robang74/redfishos/forum/README.md

 This is a list of relevant information shared in and collected from the SailFish OS community forum:

-* [Sony Xperia flashing guide](./knowhow/flashing-tools-for-Xperia-phones.md)  - Some practical knowledge for integrating Jolla's official procedure.
+* [Sony Xperia flashing guide](knowhow/flashing-tools-for-Xperia-phones.md)  - Some practical knowledge for integrating Jolla's official procedure.

-* [System Patch Manager p.1](./knowhow/scripting-for-patch-manager.md) - A collection of considerations about system patch management.
+* [System Patch Manager p.1](knowhow/scripting-for-patch-manager.md) - A collection of considerations about system patch management.

-* [Battery recharge and powersaving](./knowhow/battery-recharge-and-power-saving.md) - Some considerations about making the SFOS run longer.
+* [Battery recharge and powersaving](knowhow/battery-recharge-and-power-saving.md) - Some considerations about making the SFOS run longer.

+* [Standby battery high drain](knowhow/standby-battery-high-drain-on-x10iii.md) - Some considerations about battery lifespan in standby.

 More contributions will be added later.